 The upside of this is that there are no taxes or stamp duty.
 Depending on who you use there are no transaction charges either.
 Transaction costs are built into the price spreads.
 It is worth noting that the credit crunch has fuelled a surge in spread betting in Britain, as people speculate tax free on the stock markets rather than sink their capital into turbulent stocks.

-A: Yes you can!
-In fact there is a misconception amongst some traders that spreadbetting is only suitable for day traders who jump in and out of the markets multiple times in a day.
-However, this is not really the case.
-Today's very low interest rates have made it possible to hold out positions for much longer periods.
+However, this is false thinking.
+The very fact that you are worried about leverage would mean that you are probably utilising too much leverage in the first place.
+Today's very low interest rates have made it possible to hold out positions for much longer periods and in practice it is possible to continue rolling bets over indefinitely.
 If many weeks and months pass, though, with things not doing what you expected, then your original rationale for the trade will start to look a bit more shaky, so you will tend to close it out, and try something different.

 Let's take the case of a £20,000 Vodafone position held over a year.
 A £20,000 Vodafone (long) spread bet position could maybe cost you up to £500 in financing charges over a twelve month period.